xmavrck/semantic-search-based-knowledge-discovery-platform/README.md

 - Maven 3.3.9
 - Hadoop (version :- 2.6 )
 - Spark 1.6.0
-- Apache Solr 5.1.0( we are not using this because it support only nt format , it doesn’t support rdf + ontology).
 - Python 3.4.3
 - Apache Kafka 0.9.0.1-scala-2.10
 - Zookeeper